Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Discussion

-The only existing constraint on $C_{eN}$ originates from mono-$\gamma$ plus $\slashed{E}$ searches at LEP.
-As in~\cite{Fernandez-Martinez:2023phj}, we obtain these bounds by recasting the constraint in~\cite{Fox:2011fx} on a purely vector four-fermion operator coupling a Dirac fermion dark matter candidate to electrons, $(N \gamma_\mu N)(e \gamma^\mu e)$, using DELPHI data for $\sqrt{s}$ values between 180~GeV and 209~GeV~\cite{DELPHI:2003dlq,DELPHI:2008uka}.
+An existing bound on $C_{eN}$ originates from mono-$\gamma$ plus $\slashed{E}$ searches at LEP.
+As in~\cite{Fernandez-Martinez:2023phj}, we obtain these bounds by recasting the constraint in~\cite{Fox:2011fx} on a purely vector four-fermion operator coupling a Dirac fermion dark matter candidate to electrons, $(\bar{N} \gamma_\mu N)(\bar{e} \gamma^\mu e)$, using DELPHI data for $\sqrt{s}$ values between 180~GeV and 209~GeV~\cite{DELPHI:2003dlq,DELPHI:2008uka}.
 We follow the same procedure as~\cite{Fernandez-Martinez:2023phj}, rescaling the bound on the purely vector operator by equating the cross sections for $e^+e^- \to N N\gamma$, i.e.